aospapp/aosp/external/pigweed/pw_log/docs.rst

   *flags* - Arbitrary flags the backend can leverage.
 The semantics of these flags are not defined in the facade, but are instead meant as a general mechanism for communication bits of information to the logging backend.
+  ``pw_log`` reserves 2 flag bits by default, but log backends may provide for more or fewer flag bits.

   Here are some ideas for what a backend might use flags for: